clalimarmo/coherence/README.md

       - binds a handler function that gets called when a matching action is dispatched
       - the handler function receives the action payload object

-### Public Instance Methods
+### Controller methods

+- __controller.path(...pathParts)__
+  - returns a path string, if the parts match one of the routes registered by `router.register` - see [dumb-router](https://github.com/clalimarmo/dumb-router#dumb-router) for more information

+### Binding a Model to a React component

 Within the context of a React class definition:

-- this.subscriptions = __store.subscribe(this, bindingNames)__
+- this.bindings = __model.ReactBindings(this, bindMap)__
   - binds the component to update its state, whenever `subject.set` is called.
   - `this` is the React component
-  - `bindingNames` can be either be
+  - `bindMap` can be either be
     - an object, mapping exposed subject names, to component state properties
-    - or it can just be an array of exposed subject names, if you don't need to use different names for your subjects, inside your component.
+    - or it can be empty, to bind all of the model's attributes to the component, with the names defined by `expose`
+  - be careful to avoid binding naming collisions, we currently don't do anything to protect against that

-- __this.subscriptions.unsubscribe()__
+- __this.bindings.unsubscribe()__
   - cleans up the subscriptions set up by `store.subscribe`.
 Call this from `componentWillUnmount`

-- __store.path(...pathParts)__
-  - returns a path string, if the parts match one of the routes registered by `router.register` - see [dumb-router](https://github.com/clalimarmo/dumb-router#dumb-router) for more information

 ## Development